-I thought I had life all figured out.
-I had a stable career, a husband, and we bought a house.
-Next step, we decided to have a baby; because that’s what we do, right?
-Society says do it, so it must be right; regardless of the fact that I was depressed and unfulfilled.
-I figured it was because I had not reached the next step in societies norms.
+In 2006 I thought I had life all figured out.
+I had a stable career, a husband, and owned my own home.
+Even though I had all these great things I was overweight, often depressed and felt unfulfilled.
+I thought those feelings existed simply because I had not reached the next step in societies norms, having a baby.

-In 2007, I was depressed and extremely unhappy in my marriage, career, and my life.
+In 2007, I was depressed and extremely unhappy in my marriage, career, and my life in general.
 All of that disappeared from my thought process when I found out I was pregnant.
 I figured this was my answer to all of my problems.
 Little did I know that this was the beginning of a journey that would forever change me.

 *It is recommend that you consult with your Doctor before starting any exercise program*